rocfd/brewpitopes/README.md

       Download results as .pdb
       Save at ZZ_pdb/pdbrenum

-12. (Locally) Use the renumbered PDB to predict structural epitopes using [Discotope 2.0](https://services.healthtech.dtu.dk/service.php?DiscoTope-2.0) server and export the results as .txt.
+12. (Locally) Use the renumbered PDB to predict structural epitopes using [Discotope 2.0](https://services.healthtech.dtu.dk/service.php?DiscoTope-2.0) server.
+      Select default score threshold.
+      Select chain A by default.
+      Export the results as .txt.
 Remove the last line "Identified...".
 Then, save as .csv by changing "\t" for commas.
-      Default threshold.
-      Select chain A by default.
       Save as B_structural_predictions/discotope/discotope_results.csv
       If Discotope2.0 does not predict any epitope in your target sequence see Note1.

 13. Extract epitopes from Discotope results using epixtract_structural.py
 ```